mcornea/mcornea.github.io/_posts/2017-05-14-newton-ocata-tripleo-upgrade.markdown

 ceph health
 {% endhighlight %}

-Going forward to the networker nodes we can reboot them in a rolling fashion, waiting for the node and its Neutron agents respectively to come back online and then moving to the next one.
+Going forward to the networker nodes we can reboot them in a rolling fashion, waiting for the node and its Neutron agents respectively to come back online and then move to the next one.
 Floating IPs failover will automatically occur when the agent goes down.

 Commands that I found useful while rebooting the Networker nodes: